apache/arrow/docs/source/developers/continuous_integration/overview.rst

 Tasks which can be run via Crossbow can be found in the `dev/tasks` directory.
 This directory contains:

 * the file `dev/tasks/tasks.yml` containing the configuration for various tasks which can be run via Crossbow
-* subdirectories containing different task templates, divided roughly by language or package management system
+* subdirectories containing different task templates (specified using `jinja2 syntax <https://jinja2docs.readthedocs.io/en/stable/>`_), divided roughly by language or package management system.

 Most of these tasks are run as part of the nightly builds, though also can be triggered manually by add a comment to a PR which begins with `@github-actions crossbow submit` followed by the name of the task to be run.